 After testing and evaluation, Wardin meets with Whiteside or Rice to identify recommendations and any appropriate diagnoses.
 She develops and reviews findings with each client about two weeks after evaluation.
 With client permission, or in work with agencies in which case managers are involved, ACHS also releases information to the referring provider.

-For the family of the 9-year-old girl with ADHD, Wardin’s report provided recommendations and information to work with the school district.
+For the family of the 9-year-old girl with ADHD, Wardin’s report provided recommendations and information to work with the University district.
 “We also helped her parents better understand their child and her developmental behaviors,” she said.

 For the woman struggling with seizure disorder and the effects of past trauma and brain injury, Wardin was able to provide validation: “This is what you’ve been experiencing.
 This is what you can do,” Wardin said.
 “She was very intelligent, and it was important to separate her problems from that.
 If she wants to pursue higher education, she can.
 We provided accommodations she can request and some strategies to apply.”